laserson/dotfiles/README.md

 ## Setting up a new MacOS machine

+1. Set computer name (under Sharing in System Preferences)
+2. Install homebrew (see reqs there for installing Xcode).
-1. Create ~/.ssh (700) and transfer ssh keys if necessary.
+3. Create ~/.ssh (700) and transfer ssh keys if necessary.
 (You can scp the files from one to the other.
 Also transfer config.)

-2. Install homebrew.
-May require installing Apple's developer tools (Xcode) and Command Line Tools.

-3. Set computer name (under Sharing in System Preferences)

-4. Checkout this repo into ~/dotfiles.
+4. Checkout this repo into ~/dotfiles

-5. Install homebrew and homebrew cask packages listed below.
+5. Install whatever homebrew and homebrew cask packages listed below.
 6. Install Python using `install_conda.sh`.
 7. Install R and Rstudio.
 8. Install the "Hack" font.
 9.  `mkdir ~/tmp`
 10. Go through https://github.com/mathiasbynens/dotfiles/blob/master/.macos to
     customize and execute.
 Diff it against the `macos` file currently in the repo.

-11. Get Solarized theme for Terminal (maybe in mathiasbynens again)
+11. Apply Solarized theme for Terminal in this directory.
+12. Install Dropbox

-12. Create symlink to Dropbox called `ul-dropbox`
+13. Create symlink to Dropbox called `ul-dropbox`
+14. Remap CAPS to Esc (using System Preferences)

 Useful homebrew commands